lorenzodb1/scheduling-solver/README.md

     - ability to add on optional extras to SCHEDULE in any order
     - several ways to setup complex calendars, can use multiple ON statements in given schedule call,
         - Can specify multiple ranges on SCHEDULE, ex: `SCHEDULE dinner AT 5pm ON EVERY Sunday AND Monday UNTIL December 1st ON Tuesday UNTIL December 4th`
-        - Can use FOR loops to generate multiple SCHEDULE statements
+        - Can use nested FOR loops to generate multiple SCHEDULE statements
+- reflect on what was learned from initial user study
+    - users actually wanted a less flowing, more structured language, made it easier to guess what to do
+    - wanted to be able to schedule multiple events
+- final user study
+    - need to do!!!  and need to include in video
+    - ask user to create a calendar with specific events with ranges, various dates, etc.
+    - ask whomever, need to get people to use the language.
+    - take quantifiable notes
+        - number of mistakes user made
+        - speed for user to make a given calendar in our language vs google calendar
+        - how helpful were error messages to the user?